stealthman22/100-days-of-code/log.md

 Worked a little more on my side project.
 Viewing a lot of sites with flat colors and succinct designs.....
 The inspirations from these will definitely affect how my site will turn out.
 I will go a bit heavy  on animations this time.

+DAY 60 (3rd June 2019)

+Started the Javascript30 challenge.
+So amazing: Built a js drumkit.
+The logic was quite daunting to catch but I enjoyed it thoroughly.
+Also spent some time on my suicide project.
+Didn't knock down all items on my schedule today tho